25 Amazing Navy Pier Chicago Attractions and Things To Do

 Bike and Roll Chicago

-The 28-mile lakefront path rolls right by Navy Pier, so you can head either north or south with a bike from this kiosk in Polk Bros.
+The 28-mile lakefront path rolls right by Navy Pier, so you can head either north or south with a bike from their kiosk in Polk Bros.
 Park.
-You can rent bikes by the hour, day, or week, or you can join a guided tour.

-That lakefront path will take you north to Lincoln Park Zoo or North Avenue Beach and south to Northerly Island and the Museum Campus, and several miles beyond in either direction.
+The lakefront path will take you north to Lincoln Park Zoo or North Avenue Beach and south to Northerly Island and the Museum Campus, and several miles beyond in either direction.

 You can also take a Segway tour, those fun two-wheeled contraptions that glide with the greatest of ease.
 Open seasonally.